Austin Kleon – Roube Como Um Artista

 and he got out his red pen,

-puxou sua caneta vermelha
+pegou sua caneta vermelha,

 and he started correcting the scores

-e começou a modificar as partituras
+e começou a corrigir as partituras

 as if it was his own music.

-como se as músicas fossem de sua própria autoria.
+como se fosse sua própria música.

 And he borrowed baselines and melodies from the famous works,

-Ele usou as bases e melodias de obras famosas,
+E ele pegou linhas de baixo e melodias de obras famosas,

 but he composed his own harmonies and rhythms underneath that work.